 Sesame seeds are best eaten ground up into a powder or paste.
 Otherwise you’ll need to chew really well as your stomach won’t be able to break them down very easily, which is why we suggest using tahini instead.

 CALCIUM CONTENT – 1 cup 84MG 8.4% of your daily intake.

-Not only is butternut squash high in calcium, but it also contains carotenoids which are great for the prevention of heart disease, arthritis and asthma.
+Not only is butternut squash high in calcium, but it also contains carotenoids.
+Carotenoids are great for the prevention of heart disease, arthritis and asthma.

-It is also a magnificent source of nerve soothing vitamin B6, potassium, folate, panothenic acid, and manganese, making it a vegetable you should be consuming regularly on your plant based diet.
+Butternut squash is also a good source of nerve soothing vitamin B6, potassium, folate, panothenic acid, and manganese.
+All of which make it a vegetable you should be consuming regularly on your plant based diet.

 CALCIUM CONTENT- 23 nuts (large handful) 76MG – 7.6% of your daily intake.

-They are choc full of fiber, and their skins are said to contain over 20 different antioxidant flavenoids all of which are good for anti aging.
-They also contain vitamin E, magnesium, riboflavin, and potassium to boot, making them a powerful little nut that deserve a regular place in your diet.
+Almonds contain vitamin E, magnesium, riboflavin and potassium, making them a powerful little nut that deserve a regular place in your diet.

 CALCIUM CONTENT – 1 large orange 75MG – 7% of your daily intake.

-Oranges are also great for re-hydrating and refueling your blood sugar’s after a hard workout, making them a perfect post workout food that you can just throw in your gym bag and off you go!
+Oranges are also great for re-hydrating and refueling your blood sugar after a hard workout.
+This makes them a perfect post-workout food that you can just throw in your gym bag, along with this other perfect training food.